haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-2-starting_with_nimbleedge.rst

 Before we put a code into production we need to evaluate the models and run benchmarks to get the expected accuracy gains.

-There is a `simulator <https://github.com/NimbleEdge/EnvisEdge>`__ created by NimbleEdge exactly for this purpose.

--  The FL simulator is designed in a way to make the architecture as close to real-world deployments as possible.
--  You can simulate both normal ML training and FL training with the simulator.
--  The design is scalable to hit 10000+ workers running in the simulation.
+But, dont worry NimbleEdge has created a `simulator <https://github.com/NimbleEdge/EnvisEdge>`__ for this purpose.This FL simulator is designed to make the architecture as close to real-world deployment as possible.
+You can simulate both normal ML training and FL training with the simulator and the design is scalable to hit 10000+ workers running in the simulation.

 Let’s take an example of FB AI’s
 `DLRM <https://arxiv.org/abs/1906.00091>`__.
 This is one of the standard